Bergvca/string_grouper/tutorials/tutorial_1.md

 ## Introduction

-A common requirement in data clean-up is the scenario where a dataset (database, pandas DataFrame) has multiple database records for the same entity and duplicates need to be found.
+A common requirement in data clean-up is the scenario where a data set (database, pandas DataFrame) has multiple database records for the same entity and duplicates need to be found.
 This example will not cover the task of merging or removing duplicate records — what it will do is use String Grouper to find duplicate records using the match_strings function and the optional IDs functionality.

-For the example we will use [this](accounts.csv) simple dataset.
+For the example we will use [this](accounts.csv) simple data set.
 The number of rows is not important, the 'name' column has a number of typical cases of types of variations in spelling.

 ```
 id,name